 I studied Aeronautical Engineering and Mathematics at Rensselaer Polytechnic Institute in Troy, NY.
 My degree is in Mathematics, and my focus is on Numerical Analysis and Uncertainty Quantification.
 My undergraduate research fellowship was done at the Princeton Plasma Physics Laboratory, and I spent the first part of my career in research and development before shifting to data science and engineering.
 I have worked in a wide range of technical fields, from aerospace control systems, signal processing, video game development, occupational therapy for rehabilitation, and more.
 Some of my work is summarized in my CV below.
 Presently, I work as a data science and data engineering consultant for Thoughtworks Germany, where I help clients build high-quality data-driven, intelligent software applications efficiently.

-In addition to my regular professional work, I also sit on the advisory boards of the Prosecution Project at Miami University in Ohio (Dr. Michael Loadenthal), and on the Youth Equity and Sexuality Laboratory at Suffolk University (Dr. Mimi Arbeit), two research labs studying violent extremism.
-My experience in contemporary right-wing extremism is driven in large part by my personal experiences as a survivor of neo-Nazi terrorism in my home city of Charlottesville, Virginia, when terrorists came to the Unite the Right neo-Nazi hate rally intent on doing violence.
-As part of my efforts to understand right-wing extremist violence, I created First Vigil, a database of criminal cases involving hate crimes, right-wing anti-government extremists, and white supremacist violence.
+In addition to my regular professional work, I also sit on the advisory boards of the Prosecution Project at Miami University in Ohio (Dr. Michael Loadenthal), and on the Youth Equity and Sexuality Laboratory at Suffolk University (Dr. Mimi Arbeit), two research labs studying political violence.
+My experience in contemporary right-wing violence is driven in large part by my personal experiences as a survivor of neo-Nazi terrorism in my home city of Charlottesville, Virginia, when terrorists came to the Unite the Right neo-Nazi hate rally intent on doing violence.
+As part of my efforts to understand this violence, I created First Vigil (offline but returning soon), a database of criminal cases involving hate crimes, right-wing anti-government militancy, and white supremacist violence.
 For that work, I’ve been given accolades; among them, I was named as one of 2018’s most influential feminists by Bitch Magazine.

 From time-to-time, I turn my research and experience into published analysis and opinion, some of which are linked in the Publications section of my CV below.
 I am available as a guest on TV appearances and have appeared on programs from TODAY to Al Jazeera’s The Stream.
 Please email me at the above email address if you would like me to appear on your segment.
 I am also available for conference talks.
 For previous talks, please see the Conferences section below.
 I am currently offering talks in the following topic areas: